michaelthorne/front-end-code-guide/README.md

 This guide assumes that [Sass](http://sass-lang.com) will be used as the preprocessor to compile your CSS.
 The majority of the rules in this guide also apply to vanilla CSS, unless otherwise stated.

+The following features are primarily used:

+- Variables
+- Nesting (avoid unnecessary nesting)
+- Partials
+- Mixins

 <a name="css-terminology"></a>
 ### 4.2 Terminology